Can You Switch Car Insurance Too Often? What Insurers Won't Tell You

 Pincher's Pro Tip

 Even if you don't switch, getting competing quotes every year is smart leverage.
-Present a lower quote to your current insurer and ask them to match it — many will rather than lose your business.
+Present a lower quote to your current insurer and ask them to match it — many will reduce your rate rather than lose your business.

 Learn about what affects your car insurance rates so you know exactly which life events should trigger a new round of quotes.
 And if you need a step-by-step walkthrough, our guide to switching car insurance companies covers the full process.